-Erdinger alkoholfrei 0.5%
+Erdinger alkoholfrei wheat beer 0.5%

 This has that characteristic banana smell that you get in a wheat beer.
 It’s certainly sweet but carries the sugar really well, especially when served over ice with a slice of lemon.
 Erdinger is widely available, so it’s a good friend if you’re driving to the pub.

 More drinks inspiration

-This review was last updated in January 2019.
+This review was last updated in January 2024.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability, please get in touch at firstname.lastname@example.org.

 What's your favourite non-alcoholic beer?
 Share your comments below...